META-1-Official/soft-launch-meta1-ui/app/help/en/dex/shorting.md

 # Short Selling METAAssets

-In order to increase your exposure to META1 and offer liquidity to METAAssets, such as XUSD, EUR, GOLD, etc., you can go *borrow* this METAAsset from the network and *sell it short*.
+In order to increase your exposure to META1 and offer liquidity to METAAssets, such as USDT, EUR, GOLD, etc., you can go *borrow* this METAAsset from the network and *sell it short*.
 We will here briefly describe the procedure.

 ## Borrowing